School uniform grant: Full list of who is eligible - and how to apply

 To be eligible for the grant, your household must have an annual income of less than £16,190 per year, or you must be receiving one of the following benefits:

-Income support, Income-based job seeker’s allowance, Child tax credit, provided you are not entitled to working tax credit, Employment support allowance (ESA), State pension – as long as this benefit is your sole source of income, Support under Part IV of the Immigration and Asylum Act 1999, Universal Credit
+- State pension – as long as this benefit is your sole source of income

+- Support under Part IV of the Immigration and Asylum Act 1999

 You must also prove that you are legally responsible for the child by sending the school admissions and benefits team a recent copy of your bank statement confirming the payment of child benefit to your account.